VSP, 3D modeling and AR welcome the new era of personalized CMF surgery

 BY DR DAVID SHAYE

 Over the last decade, digital technologies have transformed the landscape of cranio-maxillofacial (CMF) surgery.
 From virtual surgical planning (VSP) and intraoperative navigation to 3D modeling and augmented reality (AR), these innovations are reshaping the way surgeons' approach complex cases.
-But beyond the buzzwords, what do these advances actually mean for patient care—and for us as surgeons?
+What do these advances mean for patient care—and for us as surgeons?

 As digital tools become more accessible and affordable, it’s crucial for CMF surgeons to receive structured training early in their careers.
-Exposure to these technologies demystifies their use and sparks curiosity about new applications.
-Integrating up-to-date use of technology including digital planning, customized implants, and intraoperative tools and more will now be included in the updated Management of Facial Trauma curriculum courses.
-Learn how to get better diagnostics and facial visualization, improve fracture reduction and implant positioning, as well as establish better diagnosis with the support of dynamic views in complex fractures.
+Exposure to these technologies demystifies their use and sparks curiosity about their many uses.
+Aspects of these new technologies will now be introduced in the AO’s updated Management of Facial Trauma courses.
+Participants will learn how technologies can improve fracture visualization, reduction, and implant placement.

 Disclaimer: The article represents the opinion of individual authors exclusively and not necessarily the opinion of AO or its clinical specialties.